-When a new security issue pops up, we make an announcement on the forum, where travelers in the area at that time can add their views; have a look there occasionally.
 For detailed country-specific advice, the best English-language source online is the UK’s Foreign Travel Advice website.
 Here we stick to a quick general overview of the big threats: traffic, police, terrorism, crime & scams, and natural disasters.

 Yes, traffic can be quite dangerous in certain places.
 Wikipedia has a list of traffic-related deaths per country.
 Iran and Kazakhstan rank highest in the region with 24.1 and 21.9 deaths per 100.000 inhabitants respectively.
 Uzbekistan has 11.3 (better than US and South Korea), Turkey has 9.6 (better than Portugal).
 To compare: New Zealand scores 7.4, Germany 4.3, Norway 2.9.
 So keep it in mind when you hit the road, and take extra care if you have to venture out at night.